GerritCodeReview/plugins_its-phabricator/src/main/resources/Documentation/config.md

 `<verified-value>`
 :	Verified flag added on Gerrit with values from -1 to +1
+	For positive values, you must not omit a leading +.

 `<code-review-value>`
 :	Code-Review flag added on Gerrit with values from -2 to +2
+	For positive values, you must not omit a leading +.

 Note: multiple conditions in the action stanza are optional but at least one must be present.